DanielleMStevens/logseq/pages/Differential contribution of Clavibacter michiganensis ssp. michiganensis virulence factors to systemic and local infection in tomato.md

 		  **Fig. 5: Relative expression of plant defence-related genes in response to infection by Cmm382 and chpC mutant.**
 			- Total RNA was extracted from infected leaves (a) and stems (b) at 24 h post-inoculation and the expression level was measured by quantitative reverse transcription-polymerase chain reaction (qRT-PCR).
 Transcripts of the tested genes were normalized using GAPDH (glyceraldehyde-3-phosphate dehydrogenase) as an internal reference and mock-inoculated plants as control.
 Results represent the mean of three different experiments with three replicates for each time point.
 Vertical bars represent the standard error.
-Cmm, Clavibacter michiganensis ssp. michiganensis.
 		-
 - **Discussion**:
 	- Layne (1967) showed that infection occurs primarily on the upper leaf surfaces with younger leaves being more susceptible than older ones